Dale Morgan – Chairman

 She started her working life as a dancer on cruise ships and has more recently worked for the NHS as a Psychotherapist at Watford General Hospital.
 She was also a Governor of a local school in Watford.

-Dominic Wade – Director of Gateway Services
+Dominic Wade – Operations Director

-Dominic heads up the operation of Gateway, the Central Support Services for the TCHC Group.
+Before that headed up the operation of Gateway, the Central Support Services for the TCHC Group.
 Gateway provides Inbound and outbound communication for all TCHC Group programmes.
 Dominic’s team support recruitment of learners onto provision, management of adviser diaries, employer engagement, and progression of learners into work experience and employment.
 Gateway also supports Apprenticeships and Traineeships.

 Dominic joined TCHC in 2006 and helped build the Gateway team and was awarded Hertfordshire Graduate of the Year for his efforts.